fbrowther/Global-Warming-UK-Greenhouse-Gas-Emissions/README.md

 The major activties of the energy sector include the use of natural gas, non-fuel combustion, Gas oil, Lpg, Coal, gas flare, Opg, Msw, Coke oven gas, and Fuel oil for power stations, refineries, and manufacturing of solid fuels.

-## Top Land use -related activities that contributed to greenhouse gase emission (by end-users.
+## Top Land use -related activities that contributed to greenhouse gase emission (by end-users).
 ![alt text](https://github.com/fbrowther/Project-1/blob/main/Analysis%20Images/Top10LandActivities-by%20Endusers.png)

 The major land use -related activties include Non-fuel-combustion and Biomass.